 Cleaning your teeth is one of the most important things you do every day to stay healthy and free of dental problems.
-Truly, the better you are at cleaning your own teeth with brushing and flossing, the less work is necessary at the dentist.
+Truly, the better you are at cleaning your own teeth with brushing and flossing, the less work is necessary at the dentist, even with preventative dentistry.

 What’s so special about every 6 months?

 We learned a long time ago that care of your teeth is best performed regularly.
 Back in the middle of the 20th century, the Pepsodent toothpaste company came up with the idea that you should visit your dentist every 6 months!
 For most people, this has come to be an amazingly effective preventative dentistry plan.
 Even with the best “home care,” teeth need to be assessed and cleaned regularly.

 Every 6 months works so well because longer than 6 months can neglect unseen problems that may escalate into even bigger problems.
 Rarely do we recommend longer than 6-month intervals, but we recommend that people with special problems come in more often, like every 3-4 months.
 But for most people, twice a year is just about right!